claranet/spryker-base/README.md

 We distinct the following lifecycle stages and their corresponding responsibilities:

-* Build - Runs on image level during build process
+* Build - Runs on image level during build process (once per image)
+  * CMD: `build_image`
   * Resolve dependencies
   * Collect, merge and generate code artefacts (transfer objects, orm definitions and classes, ...)
+  * Run user supplied hooks (FIXME: yet to be resolved issue)
+* Init - Runs on a setup basis during runtime (once per setup)
+  * CMD: `init_setup`
-  * Build all the static components of the Yves and Zed part
+  * Build all the static components of the Yves and Zed part.
+This is an init setup instead a build task because we assume that assets are to be built once per setup because they getting served via external volume which is shared across the setup, both between Yves and Zed.
-* Init - Runs on a setup basis during runtime
   * Initialize the exernal resources
   * PostgreSQL - Create and init database if not existing; otherwise migrate database schema
   * Elasticsearch - Export database into data store